 On the day of the Eclipse, we will be offering unique private expeditions targeted at viewing the eclipse from a special location while also experiencing the views, botany, geology, history and most importantly, wildlife, in and around Grand Teton National Park.

-The day will begin with an early morning drive through spectacular Grand Teton National Park and Bridger-Teton National Forest to view local fauna in the quiet, wildlife filled, dawn hours.
-We will then continue on to set ourselves up for an ideal view of the Eclipse.
+We will view the Eclipse from private land near the town of Jackson.
 You will have the experience of watching the eclipse alongside your friends and family, while having your knowledgeable guide answer any questions you may have.

 - An extremely passionate and knowledgeable naturalist with a trained eye for spotting wildlife and interpreting the natural landscape